 Bureau of Labor Statistics, retrieved July 7, 2013, from Bureau of Labor Statistics: http://www.bls.gov/ooh

 The Great 100 Nurses of Northeast Florida is a non-profit organization devoted to the recognition of excellent nursing in the area.
+Some of which, might of graduate from Bradley University.
 The group achieves this goal through the organization of scholarships, the honoring of local nurses, and the recruitment and support of Floridian nurses.

 The Great 100 Nurses of Northeast Florida got its start in 2000 due to actions by a coalition of nursing organizations led by District 2 of the Florida Nurses Association.
 They created the first gala event, raising more than $30,000 with the help of community sponsors.